Eri Sendai: Career

 She joined the Himawari Theatre Group in 1989.
 Later, she appeared in dramas and variety shows.
 Her debut as a voice actress came in 1997 in the OVA Jungle de Ikou!

 For approximately 4 years from 2001, she worked with a theater company called Shanghai Jet and performed on stage.
 In 2002, Eri graduated from Tokai University Junior College (Takanawa campus).
 From 2004 until the end of May 2009, she was a member of the Tokyo Actor's Consumer's Cooperative Society.
 After freelancing, as of July of the same year, she joined Production Baobab.
 She became a freelance again on January 1, 2011, but later announced that she had joined Arkley (now Amuleto) on February 14, 2011.
-She returned to freelance on June 24, 2019.
+She returned to freelance on June 24, 2019.Subsequently, on July 27, 2020, she established Green Note, a voice acting agency where she serves as the representative.

 She announced her marriage on her radio program, Eri Sendai's Natural Pancake, broadcast on October 29, 2014.
-On November 6, 2015, she reported on her blog that she had given birth to her first child, a boy.
+On November 6, 2015, she reported on her blog that she had given birth to her first child, a girl.